skoolkid/skoolkit/sphinx/source/commands.rst

 the Spectrum ROM's load routine at $0556 is called, a shortcut is taken by fast loading the next block on the tape.
 All other code (including any custom loader) is fully simulated.
-Simulation continues until either the program counter hits the start address given by the ``--start`` option, or:
+Simulation continues until either the program counter hits the start address given by the ``--start`` option, or the end of the tape is reached and one of the following conditions is satisfied:

+* a custom loader was detected
-* the tape has finished and the program counter hits an address outside the ROM (in the case where no custom loader was detected)
+* the program counter hits an address outside the ROM
-* the tape has finished (in the case where a custom loader was detected)

-The ``--start`` option is required if the game starts before the tape has finished.
+* more than one second of simulated Z80 CPU time has elapsed since the end of the tape was reached

 When a simulated LOAD has completed, the values of the registers (including the program counter) in the simulator are used to populate the Z80 snapshot.

 In addition to loading specific blocks, the ``--ram`` option can also be used to move blocks of bytes from one location to another, POKE values into